 All people with developmental disabilities have full rights as citizens of South Georgian Bay, to access all recreational, educational, social, and employment opportunities that the area offers.

-We strive to Educate, Enable and Empower our people supported, our staff and our community.
+We strive to Educate, Enable and Empower people, staff and community.

 E3 Community Services believes: